another2020githubuser/pi2fa-mvp/README.md

 # Raspberry Pi 3B/3B+ 2FA

-This software provides an alternate 2FA phone number on a Raspberry Pi 3/3B+.
-This MVP only receives SMS.
-It solves the problem of companies requiring you to add a mobile phone number to your account and then using that phone number for targeting ads, leaking it, etc.  Companies keep doing this.
+This MVP software provides an alternate second factor authentication (2FA) phone number on a Raspberry Pi 3B/3B+.
+It solves the problem of companies requiring you to add a mobile phone number to your account and then using that phone number for targeting ads, leaking the phone number, etc. Companies keep doing this.
 And I don’t see them stopping.

 Hacker news discussion that inspired me: https://news.ycombinator.com/item?id=32399949

+This MVP only receives SMS.
+Voice can be added relatively easily.

+I built this for myself and I'm really happy with it.
+I want to know if enough people are interested for me to commercialize it.
+To cover my costs, I will either charge a small monthly subscription fee or upcharge the twilio usage.
+I am not looking to get rich here, just to provide a needed service.

+There are some account setup challenges that I need help figuring out.
+* Twilio
+Twilio uses webhooks.
+Setting up Twilio webhooks is error prone.
+My original idea was to ask for the Twilio account sid and auth token and do the setup on behalf of the user.
+I
+* SIP Signalling

 ## How to sign up
 * Sign up for a free Twilio Account https://www.twilio.com/try-twilio